wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 {% post_image hashed_id: 'cca81cb21b3f5bdf95fedc8e295f178af545febb', class: 'center' %}

-By default, the Trends page will show you all-time stats for all Projects in your account.
-This allows you to see all the views by time as you move your cursor around on the map.
-The details for the views across the account will appear in the upper two rows of the Trends table.
+By default, the Trends page will show you all-time stats for all Projects in your account.This allows you to see all the views by time as you move your cursor around on the map.
+The details for the views across the account will appear below the trends table.
+These options can be clicked, to help you sort results.
+Want to see the projects with the lowest number of embeds?
+Double click that *Videos Embedded* option.

 {% post_image hashed_id: '5f836a68a53870b74aeff36b7970de9a588747c8', class: 'center' %}